 - S6.2.1 Design Report Judging will start with a Design Review before the event.
-The principal document submitted for Design Judging is a Design Report. - S6.2.2 The Design Report must not exceed eight (8) pages, consisting of not more than four (4) pages of text, three (3) pages of drawings (see S6.4, "Vehicle Drawings") and one (1) optional page containing content to be defined by the team (photo's, graphs, etc..). - S6.2.3 The document should contain a brief description of the vehicle with a review of your team's design objectives, a discussion of any important design features and vehicle concepts.
+The principal document submitted for Design Judging is a Design Report. - S6.2.2 The Design Report must not exceed twelve (12) pages, consisting of not more than Eight (8) pages of text, three (3) pages of drawings and one (1) optional page containing content to be defined by the team (photo's, graphs, etc..).
+Final Format will be released afterward. - S6.2.3 The document should contain a brief description of the vehicle with a review of your team's design objectives, a discussion of any important design features and vehicle concepts.
 Include a list of different analysis and testing techniques (FEA, dynamometer testing, etc.).
 Evidence of this analysis and back-up data should be brought to the competition and be available, on request, for review by the judges. - S6.2.4 These documents will be used by the judges to sort teams into the appropriate design groups based on the quality of their review.